New Jersey Bad Faith Insurance Lawyer

 What is bad faith?
 Insurance companies owe an insured a duty of good faith and fair dealing.
-In fact, in Pennsylvania there is statutory law that controls the conduct of insurance companies.
+In fact, in Pennsylvania, there is statutory law that controls the conduct of insurance companies.
 Insurance companies know that the insured/claimant is anxious and hurt (financially and physically).
-Some South Jersey and Pennsylvania insurance companies try to take advantage of the insured by delaying or denying proper payment.
+Some New Jersey and Pennsylvania insurance companies try to take advantage of the insured by delaying or denying proper payment.
+If you’ve been taken advantage of, a knowledgeable New Jersey bad faith insurance lawyer can help.

 Two Types Of Bad Faith Claimants: